TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

-still feel, however, that this method is useful in the sense that these patterns cannot be discovered from the raw clickstream data manually by instructors without the application of a model that can provide statistical summaries of the data such as the ones provided by our model.
+still feel, however, that this method is useful in the sense that these patterns cannot be discovered from the raw clickstream data manually by instructors without the application of a model that can provide statistical summaries of the data such as the ones provided by our model, and no existing model can be used directly to generate the same behavior patterns as what our model generates.

 > Moreover, the discoveries do not go beyond obvious findings like
 > “watching video” states and “reading forum thread” states.